IJon127/Portfolio_2023_Winter/README.md

 # Portfolio Project - 2023 Winter

 This portfolio project showcases a collection of 3D models created using Blender and rendered with React Three Fiber (r3f).
-It aims to demonstrate the integration of 3D modeling with web development using these technologies.

-This portfolio is host at [https://ijon.art](https://ijon.art)
+It is host at [https://ijon.art](https://ijon.art)

 ## Table of Contents